maiconghidolin/DCB/README.md

 # periodic-and-probabilistic-checkpoints
+# LIMITATION OF CHECKPOINTS STORAGE SPACE IN AN OPTIMISTIC DISTRIBUTED SIMULATION

 DCB is a prototype of a backbone to distributed and heterogeneous discrete event simulations.
 It's designed to support execution of simulation models divided into different nodes of a network.
 A behavior model can be divided into chunks and distributed among the nodes.
 Both updating model and synchronising barrier is performed in a distributed way.